 Over the years, Mountain Christian Church has met in a number of different venues on its Mountain Road campus, welcoming people from all over the region.
 In March of 2010, Mountain embarked on a new strategy to reach out to others in our community by launching a Bel Air Campus.
 Then, in 2013, we launched another campus in Edgewood that meets at The EPICENTER at Edgewood.
+In September of 2017, we launched our Abingdon Campus.
 We are still one church, but we meet in multiple locations.
-This “multi-site” strategy, along with our commitments to church planting, will continue to help our church further the mission of making more and better disciples, reaching out to people who may never visit our campus on Mountain Road.
+This “multi-site” strategy, along with our commitments to church planting, will continue to help our church further the mission of making more and better disciples, reaching out to people all over the community.

 The worship experience at all of our campuses is similar, though each campus has its own unique identity and feel.
 Regardless of location, a warm and welcoming community of people gathers to engage in worship and experience relevant teaching from God’s Word.
-The Bible teaching at Edgewood and Bel Air is often done via video from the Mountain Road campus as a way to maintain continuity with the broader Mountain community.
+The Bible teaching at Edgewood, Bel Air, and Abingdon is often done via video from the Mountain Road campus as a way to maintain continuity with the broader Mountain community.

 The EPICENTER at Edgewood is a community center designed to be a hub of activity for kids and adults, the CENTER of celebration and fun, healing and hope.
 It hopes to raise up leaders and inspire renewal in Edgewood by empowering people, strengthening families, and building community.

 Mountain Christian Church is proud to partner with The EPICENTER at Edgewood and encourage people to participate in and support their programming.
 For more information, please visit The EPICENTER website at EPICENTERatEdgewood.com.